 She has held residencies and worked on projects in both Scotland and England including at Acton Scott Farm in Shropshire, Logan Botanic Garden in Galloway and at various libraries, museums and festivals.
 She has created and run workshops everywhere from schools to farms, beaches and festivals.
 She tutors for Arvon on their Learning and Participation programme.

 Liz is an experienced workshop leader and writer.
 She trained with Spread the Word in London to run creative writing workshops and has led Writing West Midlands’ young writers group, Spark, in Shrewsbury since 2016.
-In 2018, she won Moniack Mhor's Emerging Writer Award and her debut novel, Bearmouth, a YA thriller, is published by Pushkin Press in autumn of 2019.
+In early 2018, she won Moniack Mhor's Emerging Writer Award and her debut novel, Bearmouth, a YA thriller, is published by Pushkin Press in the autumn of 2019.
 She’s developed a pilot series with Channel 4 Scotland, run workshops everywhere from schools and mosques to libraries and script read for Film Four.
 She’s currently developing several theatre projects in the West Midlands.
 She’s also an experienced copywriter and features writer and has won awards for her short films.
 As a freelance multi award-winning PR Consultant working in the arts (publishing, theatre, broadcast and festivals), she’s worked with household name authors, broadcasters, performers and presenters over the past 15 years.
 A past member of the National Youth Theatre, she has a BA in Drama from the University of Bristol and is on the board of Wales Arts Review.